Smart Electricity Shopping

 Knowledge is power!
-Put the Power in your hands, and avoid overpaying for electricity!
+Master the Texas Energy Market and avoid overpaying for electricity!

 What we'll cover